 - Popular tools: Pen, blend, warp, mesh, type, pathfinder, and masks

 - Used by: Designers, artists, illustrators, animators, publishers, film and video professionals.

-Jason Cianfrone is a designer and developer at multi-award winning London based web design and online marketing agency Base Creative.
-His role involves crafting stunning, usable websites and then coding them to perfection.
+Jason Cianfrone is a designer and developer at multi-award winning London based web design and online marketing agency Base Creative (opens in new tab).

 Liked this?
 Read these!